 Windows Movie Maker

-(Version previewed: v16.4, released: April 2014) Windows Movie Maker remains one of the best free video editing applications out there and certainly the most popular one on the market.
+Windows Movie Maker remains one of the best free video editing applications out there and certainly the most popular one on the market, regardless of its abilities and criticisms.
+We asked Microsoft about its plans for Windows Movie Maker in April 2016, we will report back if we hear anything from them.

-The best part is that it comes free-of-charge as part of the Windows Essentials package shipped with every version of the OS.
+The best part is that it comes free-of-charge as part of the Windows Essentials package shipped with every version of the OS bar Windows 10.
 It's designed with simplicity in mind and all users have to do is drag a selection of video clips and/or photos over to the app and they will immediately be displayed in the order they were added.

 Kate's Video Toolkit